Waleed2660/springboot-learning-kit/tasks/Task_5.md

 ```

 ### **Why Exchanges are used in RabbitMQ?**

+If you have not googled the Exchange in RabbitMQ yet, I'll give a simple explanation.
+An exchange in RabbitMQ is a
+routing component that receives messages from producers and determines how to route them to queues.
+It uses routing
+rules and bindings to decide where each message should go.

 - **Flexibility**: Exchanges allow you to define complex routing rules.
 You can have multiple queues bound to the same
 exchange with different routing keys.